hyunah-jung95/chart-data-extractor/README.md

 ## Gemini Flash vs. Pro:
 - After comparing the Gemini Flash and Pro versions in terms of performance and cost, we chose to proceed with the Flash version due to its optimized balance of both.

+# License
+- Source code is proprietary and cannot be shared, as it is a resource of Jigo Incorporation.

 # Tech Stacks
 - Streamlit
 - Python